Techniques Home ~ alanwsmith.com ~ other projects ~ socials

 }

 We'll dig into the details in a moment.
-Before we do, here's a look at how it's used:
+First, here's a look at how it's used:

 Basic Usage

 The component's filename is component.js.
-It's included via this tag that's placed just before the page's closing body tag:
+It's included via this tag:

 <script type="module" src="component.js"></script>